- Home

 - Encourage the use of public transportation.

-- The City's adopted ADU Ordinance is codified in Chapter 14-23 of the Zoning Code (Title 14).
+In July 2025, the City of Watsonville updated the City's ADU Ordinance in accordance with state legislation pertaining to ADUS, and is codified in Chapter 14-23 of the Zoning Code (Title 14).

 - For a checklist summarizing the information needed for obtaining a Building Permit for an ADU or JADU.